 In 1961, the first meeting of the newly formed UUCCN was held in the fall of 1961 in the chapel on the Mitchel Field Air Base.
 Reverend Kenneth Smith, minister of the Floral Park Universalist Church, agreed to serve the new church for a one-year period.
 1962-1967 Reverend Farley Wheelwright was called by the merged group to be their first minister.
 During this period the Garden City property was purchased and the present building erected and dedicated in 1965.

-She was born in Brooklyn, New York, the youngest child of John (Trinidadian) and Lillian (African American and Cherokee heritage) Vilabrera.
+Rev. Petra Thombs, our minister at Unitarian Universalist Congregation of Central Nassau, was born in Brooklyn, New York, the youngest child of John (Trinidadian) and Lillian (African American and Cherokee heritage) Vilabrera.
 Both were active in community and civic improvement; the family worked diligently to support electing Shirley Chisholm to Congress.
 In her youth, Rev. Petra was active in her Catholic parish of St. Ignatius.

 Her undergraduate degree is from Fordham University, and her master’s degrees are from Teacher’s College, Columbia University in Special Education; Bank Street College of Education in Supervision and Administration; and Union Theological Seminary, where she received her Master’s of Divinity.
 She retired from her 32-year career in the NYC Department of Education before attending seminary.
 Most recently she served as the Executive Director of the Ramapough Lenape Community Center and continue there as an Educational Consultant.